|2020-21 COMPENSATION SCHEME ANNUAL STATEMENT|

-The scheme has been in existence since 1982 and the participating employers have expanded since its inception to include: Sellafield Ltd, Springfields Fuels Ltd, United Kingdom Atomic Energy Authority, URENCO UK Ltd, EDF Energy Nuclear Generation Ltd, Magnox Ltd, the Ministry of Defence, AWE plc, Babcock Marine (Devonport Royal Dockyard) Ltd, Babcock Marine (Rosyth Royal Dockyard) Ltd, Babcock Marine (Clyde) Ltd, GE Healthcare Ltd, Low Level Waste Repository (Drigg), Dounreay Site Restoration Limited and other related Specified Companies.
+The scheme has been in existence since 1982 and the participating employers have expanded since its inception to include: Sellafield Ltd, Springfields Fuels Ltd, United Kingdom Atomic Energy Authority, URENCO UK Ltd, Urenco Chem Plants, URENCO Nuclear Stewardship, EDF Energy Nuclear Generation Ltd, Magnox Ltd, the Ministry of Defence, AWE plc, Babcock Marine (Devonport Royal Dockyard) Ltd, Babcock Marine (Rosyth Royal Dockyard) Ltd, Babcock Marine (Clyde) Ltd, GE Healthcare Ltd, Low Level Waste Repository (Drigg), Dounreay Site Restoration Limited and other related Specified Companies.

-The nuclear-sector employers and the Nuclear Decommissioning Authority are fully supportive of the Compensation Scheme which provides nearly complete coverage of the UK nuclear industry employees.
+The nuclear-sector employers, Nuclear Decommissioning Authority and the Department for Business, Energy and Industrial Strategy (BEIS) are fully supportive of the Compensation Scheme which provides nearly complete coverage of the UK nuclear industry employees.